-You just came across the ideal house for yourself and decided to purchase it immediately.
+You’re a green real estate investor who’s just come across the ideal property and decide to purchase it immediately.
 The seller agrees on the price, and you are ready to move in, but your real estate agent calls up a title company.
 In simple terms, a title company acts as a third-party agent between the buyer and lender, performing due diligence on a range of essential tasks.

 What Does A Title Company Do?

 While you may not have heard about a title company before, what it does is pretty essential.
 A title company ensures that the ‘title’ is clear and there are no liens on the property.
 It also holds the money as a neutral agent, and most importantly, provides title insurance to both lenders and buyers.
 Let’s understand the role of title companies in a bit more detail.

 The title company’s first job is to ensure your title is ‘clean.’
 This is to confirm that there are no unpaid taxes or pending bills attached to the title and that the buyer will have no problem once they move in.
 This is usually done by inspecting the chain of title to make sure that the property is only owned by the person selling it and there are no prior claims on it.

 Many lenders also require a property survey which is conducted by the title company too.
 The purpose of performing a property survey is to identify your property area and boundaries and make sure there are no encroachments.
 The property survey is helpful as the buyer understands the physical limits of their home, and it helps them make a better decision based on this information.

 Insuring Your Title

 Usually, the title company provides two insurance policies: lenders and buyers.
 This policy protects the lender and buyer from any shortcoming in the title.
 It also safeguards them from any claim that may arise after the deal is closed and the property is transferred to the owner.